xiangjunn/tp/docs/UserGuide.md

 ### Clearing all persons : `cclear`

-Clears all entries of persons from the contact list.
+Clears all entries of contacts from the contact list.

 Format: `cclear`